Not all developments require planning permission, for example:

 - constraints on the site that raise potential issues that would need to be addressed, such as Bat alert area, or Flood risk zone.
 (You can find this by looking at applications that have been submitted near your site, see: Search and comment on planning applications );

-- the impact on the landscape or townscape - is a Design review required?
+- the impact on the landscape or townscape and if is a Design review is needed?

 If the proposed development is likely to have a significant landscape or townscape impact, you should incorporate a formal Design Review into the application process.
 You should clarify with Planning services as soon as possible if a design review is needed, email: firstname.lastname@example.org .